About Jamie Cullum

 Cullum's Jewish father, whose own mother had fled Nazi Germany, was born in Jerusalem.
 His mother's father was Indian and her mother was born in Burma.
 Following the Japanese invasion, the family left Burma and moved to Wales, when his mother was aged five.

 Cullum was born in Rochford, Essex, but was brought up in Hullavington, Wiltshire.
 He failed his grade 4 piano exam, and by his own admission can barely read music.
 At 15, after attending Grittleton House School, he went to Sheldon School in Chippenham.
-He felt that he "was on a pathway" for a place at the University of Oxford; instead, he read English Literature and Film Studies at the University of Reading, "just down the road" from where he graduated with First-Class Honours.
+He felt that he "was on a pathway" for a place at the University of Oxford; instead, he read English Literature and Film Studies at the University of Reading, from where he graduated with First-Class Honours.

 Cullum produced his first album, Heard It All Before, with only £480.
 It was released in 1999, with only 500 copies made.
 The success of the album led to an invitation to appear on Geoff Gascoyne's album Songs of the Summer.